Authored by the expert who managed and guided the team behind the Laos Property Pack

 Are prices still rising or cooling in Laos as of 2026?

-As of early 2026, house prices in Laos are mixed and selective: prime Vientiane properties and areas near the China-Laos railway are holding steady or rising modestly, while non-prime and overbuilt areas show more negotiation room and softer pricing.
+As of early 2026, house prices in Laos are best described as mixed and selective: prime Vientiane houses are holding their value thanks to scarcity and expat demand, while non-prime and overbuilt stock in outer areas is showing more negotiation room and signs of cooling.

 Finally, please note that we have covered property price trends and forecasts for Laos here.